 People:

-The first button will open the Participants panel on the right side of the screen.
+The second button opens the Participants panel.
 This will show the participants currently in the meeting and allow you to invite additional people.
 You can also see who is raising their hand in the order that their hands were raised.

-Reactions: The third button shows the reactions you can use.
+Reactions: The fourth button shows the reactions you can use

-Rooms: The fourth button opens the Rooms dialog.
+Rooms: The seventh button opens the Rooms dialog.
 This will allow you to set up Breakout rooms to split up your participants into groups after the meeting has started.

 More: The options that are available only to the facilitator include: